hapax/hapax.github.io/assets/teaching.md

 	</div>
 	</figure>

+	The volume of sand deposited on top of the pile per unit time is $v(t)$.
-   If the sand splits into two equal cascades on either side of the triangle, describe the profile of the sandpile $h(x, t)$ at any time and position.
+   If this cascade splits into two equal streams on either side of the triangle, rolling down at speed $v$, what does the sandpile look like at any time $t$?
+Express this using a height profile $h(x, t)$.

 ---